 - For mathematical operations that require exact precision we use the tensor library.

 - Code should be documented and covered by tests.

-- San Francisco Taxi Scenario (ZIP, 5.1 MB): this scenario represents a static demand extracted from San Francisco taxi data available online.
+- San Francisco (ZIP, 8 MB): this scenario represents a static demand extracted from San Francisco taxi data available online.
 All trips that occurred on the first day of recordings, 17th of May, 2008, are included.
 The linkspeeds are adapted to match the travel times shown in the dataset.
 Original dataset from: M. Piorkowski, N. Sarafijanovic-Djukic and M. Grossglauser can be found here.

 - Tel Aviv (ZIP, 28.8 MB): the scenario presented by G. Ben-Dor, B. Dmitrieva, M. Maciejewski, J. Bischoff, E. Ben-Elia, and I. Benenson presented here was taken and the entire transportation demand (both public and private transportation) needs to be served with a fleet of autonomous vehicles.